-Japan's International Relations and Security Policy (Previously known as Japanese Politics)

-Taught by Dr Giulio Pugliese
+Japan's International Relations and Security Policy (Previously known as Japanese Politics) Term in which it is taught: Michaelmas Term Not available for 2024-25 Taught by Dr Giulio Pugliese

-Term in which it is taught: Hilary Term

 The focus will be on contemporary Japan's international relations and security policy.
 No prior knowledge of the themes is expected.
 We will look at representative books on Japanese diplomatic and security written by academics or authoritative practitioners.
 In 2022-23 classes will be devoted to the critical reading of strategist Kanehara Nobukatsu's anzen hoshō senryaku (Nikkei BP 2021).
 Students will do translations and write essays on topics that we will discuss in tutorials.